canidlogic/skald/README.md

 2. Control segments
 3. Paragraph segments

 A __gap segment__ is a sequence of one or more blank lines.
 A __blank line__ is a line that is empty or that contains nothing other than tabs and spaces.
+Gaps are used to separate individual paragraph segments from each other.
+They can optionally be used anywhere else in the body, except in the middle of paragraph segments.
+Gaps have no meaning except when they are separating paragraphs from each other.

 A __control segment__ is a line that begins with a `@` or `#` or `^` or `>` symbol.
 A control segment that begins with `@` marks the beginning of a chapter.
 This is followed by optional whitespace and then the chapter title.
 There is no automatic numbering, so if chapters should be numbered, the chapter number should be included in the chapter title somewhere.
 For example:

-    @ Chapter I: A dark and stormy night
+    @ CHAPTER III: The Night Shadows

 Chapter control segments may only be used if the STF signature line in the header indicated the `chapter` format, in which case they are required.
 There must be at least one declared chapter in the `chapter` format, and no paragraph segment or any other kind of control segment may occur until there has been at least one chapter control segment.
 For the `short` format, no chapter control segments may appear.